Best bet

 Massachusetts laws

-Used to alert public and private safety departments when an adult with serious memory impairment such as Alzheimer's disease or other type of dementia is reported to a police department as a missing person.
+Used to alert when an adult with serious memory impairment such as Alzheimer's disease or other type of dementia is reported to a police department as a missing person.

-MGL c.118E, § 10P Medicaid coverage for mental health or substance use disorder services delivered through the psychiatric collaborative care model
+MGL c.
+118E, § 10P Coverage for mental health or substance use disorder services delivered through psychiatric collaborative care model

-MGL c.118E, § 10Q Medicaid coverage for annual mental health wellness examinations
+MGL c.
+118E, § 10Q Coverage for annual mental health wellness examination

 Provides a process for family and household members to petition the court to temporarily take weapons from people who pose a risk to themselves or others.

-Among other things, this act addresses emergency room boarding, requires ERs to have a behavioral health clinician available, and will also create an online portal to speed up care for patients.
+Addresses, among other things, emergency room boarding, requires emergency rooms to have a behavioral health clinician available, and will also create an online portal for faster patient care.

 Massachusetts regulations and guidelines